naiming-zededa/scale-cluster-agent/README.md

 - Namespace creation in the main KWOK cluster
 - Rancher registration token acquisition and YAML download (debug YAML lands in `debug-yaml/`)
-- Starting/refreshing a local `kubectl proxy` on a dedicated port
+- Starting/refreshing a local in-process API reverse proxy listener on a dedicated port
 - Tunnels to Rancher so Rancher can manage and proxy into the KWOK API

 ## Rancher connectivity and proxying

 - The agent establishes and maintains the required tunnels to Rancher (register and cluster-agent flows).
 - Credentials are refreshed proactively to avoid token expiry disconnects.
-- Rancher can proxy into the local KWOK apiserver endpoints through these tunnels; the agent runs a per-cluster `kubectl proxy` bound to `127.0.0.1:<port>` for Rancher to reach via the tunnel.
+- Rancher can proxy into the local KWOK apiserver endpoints through these tunnels; the agent runs a per-cluster in-process reverse proxy (`127.0.0.1:<port>`) for Rancher to reach via the tunnel (no external `kubectl proxy` process involved).

 ## Observability & debugging